An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Background

 \subsection{Dynamic Frozen Bits}

-An important observation in \cite{trifonov16} is that decoders having the successive nature (e.g., SCL or SCI decoders) still work (with slight modifications) if, for some $i\in\mathcal{F}$, the bit $u_{i}$ is a function of a set of preceding information bits.
+An important observation in \cite{trifonov16} is that decoders having the successive nature (e.g., SCL \own{decoding}) still work (with slight modifications) \ed{even} if, for some $i\in\mathcal{F}$, the bit $u_{i}$ is a function of a set of preceding information bits.
 A frozen bit whose value depends on past inputs is called dynamic.

 A polar code with dynamic frozen bits is defined by its information indices $\mathcal{A}$ and a matrix that defines each frozen bit as a linear combination of preceding information bits.
-There are now a number of approaches for choosing these parameters\cite{trifonov16,Trifonov17} and heuristic design methods\cite{Yuan19,MV20}.
-In this work, after specifying $\mathcal{A}$, we define each frozen bit to be a uniform random linear combination of information bits preceding it.
+There are now a number of approaches for choosing $\mathcal{A}$ and dynamic frozen bit constraints\edd{, e.g., \cite{trifonov16,Trifonov17,Yuan19,Trifonov20,MV20}, which aim at having a resulting code with large minimum distance and/or small multiplicity of minimum weight codewords as well as low to moderate decoding complexity for target \acp{BLER}.} In this work, after specifying $\mathcal{A}$, we define each frozen bit to be a uniform random linear combination of information bits preceding it.